 When a Webex Teams endpoint starts up, it registers to Webex.
 Webex then returns the addresses of cloud media services as well as Video Mesh Node clusters provisioned for that Webex Teams organization.
 Next the Webex Teams endpoint performs a number of tests to determine where it should send media when in a meeting.

 The first test that the Webex Teams endpoint performs is a reachability test to see if it can connect to the cluster(s).
 If a Video Mesh Node is not reachable, the Webex Teams endpoint will not use it to terminate media when in a meeting.
-When Webex Teams endpoints are roaming outside of the corporate network, if they are not connected to a VPN, reachability tests to Video Mesh Nodes will fail unless the Video Mesh Nodes are deployed in the DMZ (not recommended).
+When Webex Teams endpoints are roaming outside of the corporate network, if they are not connected to a VPN, reachability tests to Video Mesh Nodes will fail unless the Video Mesh Nodes are exposed to the Internet (not recommended).
 In this situation, Webex Teams endpoints will send media to the Webex cloud media services when in a meeting.

 The second test that the Webex Teams endpoint performs is a STUN test to determine the round-trip delay time (RTD) between the endpoint and the media node (cloud and hybrid).
 In most cases, for an on-premises Webex Teams endpoint, a Video Mesh cluster should have a shorter RTD than cloud media services.
 The Webex Teams endpoint reports the results of the STUN test to Webex.
 Webex then assigns the Webex Teams endpoint to send media to a node in the cluster with the lowest round-trip delay time.